 Once you have a better understanding of your triggers, you can try to take steps to avoid them.

-Asking yourself these questions can help you work out whether your suspicious thoughts are paranoid or justified.
+Challenging yourself about your suspicious thoughts can help you work out whether these thoughts are paranoid or justified.

 - Would other people think my suspicions are realistic?